Jon Burlingame is the nation’s leading writer on the subject of music for films and television.

 His television and radio appearances have included NBC, CBS, CNN, MSNBC, BBC, NPR, A&E and Bravo.
 He also wrote the five-part series on movie music, The Score, produced and hosted by the legendary Phil Ramone for the Trio cable network.
 And he can often be seen on the red carpet, interviewing music luminaries at events in Hollywood and elsewhere.

 As a producer, Burlingame is responsible for four volumes of music from the classic spy series The Man From U.N.C.L.E.; another of music from Dr. Kildare (both on the Film Score Monthly label); an award-winning 6-CD box set of music from Mission: Impossible, and a 4-CD box set of music from TV’s The Wild Wild West (both sets on La-La Land Records).
 More recently, he’s been responsible for a series of albums of music from Quinn Martin television shows of the 1960s and ’70s.
 He has also written, produced and hosted a series of radio specials on great film composers for Classical KUSC in Los Angeles; and has produced a series of short YouTube videos on film music.

 He began his career as a reporter and critic for daily newspapers in upstate New York.
-He moved in 1986 to Los Angeles, where he now lives with his wife, producer and music historian Marilee Bradford (and their two dogs, Rodger and Petra).
+He moved in 1986 to Los Angeles, where he now lives with his wife, producer and music historian Marilee Bradford (and their two dogs, Petra and Augie).